toniebox-reverse-engineering/teddy/README.md

 # Tonie file tool

-With this tool you can dump existing files for the famous audio box or create custom ones.
+With this tool you can dump existing files of the famous audio box or create custom ones.